justincfeng/squirrel.jl/docs/src/index.md

 ### Evaluation

+It is recommended that the evaluation scripts are run with four threads;
+as indicated in the Benchmarks section, one can do this from the command line/terminal command `julia --threads 4`.

 Scripts are provided for a more comprehensive evaluation of the accuracy and performance of the functions in `squirrel.jl`.
 To find the scripts directory, run the command: